TheEugeniaKim/viagogo-interview-task/README.md

 # Part 2:
 **Task:** Design and implement a filter that will allow users to filter by location.
 The filter should have a full list of locations where all locations are visible and allows the user to select a location.

-Response: This deliverable is handled in the Filter.js file where the filter dropdown component is built.
+**Response:** This deliverable is handled in the Filter.js file where the filter dropdown component is built.
+Selecting a city changes the venueCityFilter in state, which affects the events that are rendered in View.

 # Part 3: